Security checklist¶

 Use the following checklist to ensure the Roles and Policies are secure:

 - Do Roles restrict read/write access to content as they should?
-Is read/write access to personal data, like User Content items, properly restricted?
+Is read/write access to personal data, like User content items, properly restricted?

 - Are the Roles and their use properly differentiated and restricted?
 Is an editor Role used for everyday editorial work?